Helpdesk Email Settings

 - Other masks are not supported for this type of email

 You can send instructions to the help desk by including specific text in your email subject.

 - Your reply will be marked "for techs only" if you add "#tech#" to the subject line.

 - You can close a ticket if you add "#close#" to the subject line

 - You can "unsubscribe" from a ticket if you add "#unsubscribe#" or "#unsub#" to the subject line

 SPF-records (hosted version only)

-If you're on our hosted version, you're using "Jitbit's SMTP server" and customers report that helpdesk emails are being detected as "spam" -
+If you're on our hosted version, and you're using "Jitbit's SMTP server", and customers report that helpdesk emails are being detected as "spam" -

 you might want to add an SPF record to your DNS to prevent false-positive spam detection for outgoing emails.
 Add the following TXT record to your DNS server:

-Where "domain.com" should be replaced by your domain, that is being user in the "from" address
+Where "domain.com" should be replaced by your domain, that is being used in the "from" address

 ← help contents | Helpdesk website